How Do Cats Get Worms?

 What are tapeworms, and how does my cat become infected?

-Tapeworms are long, flat intestinal parasites that attach themselves to your cat’s intestines.
-Tapeworms have multiple segments (proglottids), each with their own reproductive organs.
+Tapeworms are long, flat parasitic worms that attach themselves to your cat’s intestines.
+Tapeworms are recognizable by their multiple segments (proglottids), each with their own reproductive organs.

-Cats become infected by ingesting an intermediate host (another mammal that is infected with the tapeworm parasite).
+Cats become infected by ingesting an intermediate host, usually another mammal infected with the tapeworm parasite.

 There are different species of tapeworms.
 Dipylidium caninum is a tapeworm found in an infected flea, whereas Taenia and Echinococcus species use small rodents (mice, rats, squirrels), rabbits, or large animals (such as deer or sheep) as their intermediate hosts.